Pelagicore/qface/docs/index.rst

 QFace
 =====

 QFace is a flexible Qt API generator.
-It uses a common IDL format (called qdl) to define an API.
+It uses a common IDL format (called QDL) to define an API.
 QFace comes with a set of predefined generators to generate QML Plugins.
 QFace can be easily extended with your own generator.

 .. toctree::
    :maxdepth: 1